milopms/itasecoin/README.md

 Copyright (c) 2009-2022 Bitcoin Developers<br>
 Copyright (c) 2011-2022 Litecoin Developers<br>
+Copyright (c) 2013-2022 Dogecoin Developers<br>
 Copyright (c) 2022 Milovan PMS

 </div>

 Itasecoin is a cryptocurrency originally created for high school and college students in France.
-It is a very lite version of Litecoin, using the Scrypt hashing method as a proof-of-work algorithm.
-The Itasecore software allows anyone in the whole world to operate a node in the Itasecoin blockchain networks.
+It is a very lite version of Litecoin, using the Scrypt hashing method as a proof-of-work algorithm. <br>The Itasecore software allows anyone in the whole world to operate a node in the Itasecoin blockchain networks.
 It is adapted from Litecoin Core and other cryptocurrencies.
  - 2 minute block targets
  - subsidy halves in 150k blocks (~261 days)
  - 3.75 million total coins